br0ziliy/err-ansible/README.md

 - `ANSIBLE_SSH_KEY` - SSH key to use with `ansible-playbook -u root` command
-- `INVENTORY_DIR` - directory where inventory files are stored (subdirectories are not yet supported)
+- `INVENTORY_DIR` - directory where inventory files are stored (subdirectories are not yet supported, see br0ziliy/err-ansbile#2)
-- `PLAYBOOK_DIR` - directory where playbook files are stored (subdirectories are not yet supported)
+- `PLAYBOOK_DIR` - directory where playbook files are stored (subdirectories are not yet supported, see br0ziliy/err-ansbile#2)

 Usage
 -----